-But you’re probably wondering what to see and do in Uzbekistan, how to prepare for your trip, and what to pack.
-We’ve got you covered on all of your packing essentials below.
-And we’ve written a ton of posts about the highlights of Uzbekistan that you can check out here!
+But you’re probably wondering what to see and do in Uzbekistan, how to prepare for your trip to Uzbekistan, and what to add to your Uzbekistan packing list.
+We’ve got you covered on all of your Uzbekistan packing list essentials below.
+And we’ve written a ton of posts about the highlights of Uzbekistan that you can check out here:

 What to wear in Uzbekistan